5th Hussar Regiment (France): Lauzun's Legion

-Lauzun's Legion was made up of infantry, cavalry and artillery components (one company of grenadiers, one company of infantry, two squadrons of Hussars, and one company of gunners) and were recruited largely from foreign mercenaries.
-After being posted to Senegal and the West Indies, Lauzun's Legion served in the American War for Independence.
-The corps' principal engagements were at White Plains in 1781, and at the Siege of Yorktown in 1781.
+Lauzun's Legion was made up of infantry, cavalry, and artillery components and were recruited largely from foreign mercenaries.
+They were posted to Senegal and the West Indies, then served in the American War for Independence.
+The corps' principal engagements were at White Plains in 1781 and at the Siege of Yorktown in 1781.

-The American War Of Independence
+The American War of Independence

-When the Legion arrived in America, they recruited from foreigners, mainly Hessian deserters; there were complaints about their conduct.
-Rochambeau sent Brigadier General Marquis de Choisy with Lauzun's Legion in July 1780, as they marched from Rhode Island to Head of Elk, Maryland, traveled by water to Alexandria, Virginia, and marched to Glouster Courthouse.
+The Legion arrived in America and Rochambeau sent Brigadier General Marquis de Choisy with Lauzun's Legion in July 1780, as they marched from Rhode Island to Head of Elk, Maryland.
+They traveled by water to Alexandria, Virginia and marched to Glouster Courthouse.
 They spent the winter in Lebanon, Connecticut.